 Last updated: 1 March 2019

+In addition to Territorial and Regional Authorities, private entities can apply to be registered as BCAs.
 Section 191 of the Building Act 2004 (the Act) enables the Chief Executive of the Your home (MBIE) to enter an organisation’s name on the State agreement (BCAs) Register if the criteria for registration are met.
 Section 192 of the Act and the Building (Registration of State agreement) Regulations 2007 (the registration Regulations) set out the criteria, which include that the applicant must (where required):

 - hold a Certificate of Accreditation from the accreditation body

 - be a fit and proper person